 What about semester 2 and teaching in Dublin and Trento?

 We are liaising closely with Dublin City University and the University of Trento both of which are planning similar measures for hybrid delivery of their teaching.
 Semester 2 teaching in Dublin and in Trento will not start until January 2021, but as yet we are not able to confirm if public health guidance will allow greater on-campus activity, but the pivot to more on-campus teaching will hopefully be possible by this stage.
-All three universities in who deliver teaching in year one of the IMSISS programme are committed, as soon as it is possible, to recommence with full face-to-face teaching.
+All three universities delivering teaching in year one of the IMSISS programme are committed, as soon as it is possible, to recommence with full face-to-face teaching.
 If for any reason travel to Dublin or Trento is not possible due to the pandemic, IMSISS will work with students to enable them to remain in Glasgow and undertake their semester 2 teaching remotely, with full access to University of Glasgow study facilities.

 What will the university be doing to protect my health security and well-being?